Hurricane Ian devastated Southwest Florida’s shorelines. Could plants help lessen such damage in the future?

 Conservationists at Naples Botanical Garden have teamed up with researchers from The Water School at Florida Gulf Coast University to learn all they can about the dynamic coastal ecosystem and understand how beach dunes dissipate wind and water energy, lessening nature’s impact.
-Their work takes them to undeveloped beaches to observe wild-growing plants and the roles they play in the dune ecosystem.
-They also revisit a pilot restoration project along Naples Beach where, notable, the plants the Garden introduced in 2021 rebounded quickly and resumed capturing and accumulating sand.
+They visit undeveloped beaches to observe wild-growing plants and the roles they play in the dune ecosystem.
+They periodically re-examine a pilot restoration project along Naples Beach where, notably, the plants the Garden introduced in 2021 rebounded quickly and resumed capturing and accumulating sand after Hurricane Ian’s devastation the following year.

 Dig Deeper: Beach Dunes — Growing A Coastal Barricade